 Laszlo Lorand, PhD, and his collaborators made discoveries that laid the foundation for the molecular understanding of the clotting of fibrinogen in blood.
 This led to the reconstruction of the physiological process as well as to the diagnosis of unusual bleeding disorders.
 His work served as a foundation for studying protein cross-linking in aging cells.
 He was the first director of a National Institutes of Health-funded Biochemistry Training Program and is a founding member of the Department of Cell & Developmental Biology.

 Edwin Taylor, elected 2001

-Edwin Taylor, PhD, adjunct professor of Cell & Developmental Biology, made significant contributions to understanding the biochemistry of muscle contraction and cytoskeletal research.
+Edwin Taylor, PhD, made significant contributions to understanding the biochemistry of muscle contraction and cytoskeletal research.
 His investigations provided the first kinetic model describing how molecular motors convert chemical energy into mechanical force.
 He discovered several molecular cell motors, some of which assist in the motility of certain white blood cells, and showed how actin and myosin induce movement in non-muscle cells.

 Patricia Spear, elected 2002

 Patricia Spear, PhD, identified the mechanisms the herpes simplex virus types 1 and 2 use to enter cells.
-She also characterized the cell surface carbohydrates and proteins required for penetration of human cells and viral spread by cell-cell fusion.
+She also characterized the cell surface carbohydrates and proteins require for penetration of human cells and viral spread by cell-cell fusion.
 She is professor emeritus in Microbiology-Immunology.

 Robert Lamb, elected 2003

 Robert Lamb, PhD, has studied the replication and pathogenesis of influenza virus and paramyxoviruses, specifically virus-mediated membrane fusion, the action of protein-selective ion channels, enveloped virus assembly and how these viruses defeat innate immunity.
 Lamb contributed nearly 40 years of service at Feinberg and Weinberg College of Arts and Sciences.

 Gary Borisy, elected 2009